prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

    :scale: 50 %

-Except, visualizing reconstructed pores, we can get information about residues that are forming pore and details about pores, such as volume, length and bottleneck.
+Except for visualizing reconstructed pores, we can get information about residues that form pores and details about pores, such as volume, length, and bottleneck.

 .. ipython:: python
    :verbatim: